How the first English novels by Parsis were written in the backdrop of the plague and politics

 Writing in English

 A select number of Parsis had been conducting their business correspondence in English from the early 1800s, and perhaps even in the eighteenth century.
 By the 1830s, the language was being used for non-business purposes as Indians became editors of English newspapers.
 In the next decade, English travelogues written by Parsis for a chiefly European audience were published in London.
-The first was the Dairy of an Overland Journey from Bombay to England, and of a Year’s Residence in Great Britain (1840) by Ardaseer Cursetjee Wadia.
+The first was the Diary of an Overland Journey from Bombay to England, and of a Year’s Residence in Great Britain (1840) by Ardaseer Cursetjee Wadia.

 Parsis soon began to explore other genres of literature, poetry being the foremost.
 By 1900, there was a substantial number of Indian readers for writing in English, though Gujarati was the language of choice for an overwhelming majority of Parsis.
 Poets like Behramji M Malabari (1853-1912), whose The Indian Muse in English Garb (1877) had attracted critical attention, began to achieve a measure of fame.